Ways Family Can Help a Loved One with a Brain Injury

 For more advice, talk to the therapists and nurses providing care.
 They can instruct you on ways to be of further help to your loved one, whether it’s physically, mentally, or emotionally.

 If you are seeking legal help because the injury was caused by another party, please don’t hesitate to contact Wilshire Law Firm for immediate assistance.
-Our experienced California brain injury attorneys can get you the compensation you need to cover damages such as past and future medical and rehabilitation expenses, lost earnings, pain and suffering, and more.
+Our experienced California brain injury attorneys and concussion lawyers can get you the compensation you need to cover damages such as past and future medical and rehabilitation expenses, lost earnings, pain and suffering, and more.
 To learn more about what our firm can do for you and your family, call us today at (800) 522-7274.
 We offer FREE consultations.